SGDE: Secure Generative Data Exchange for Cross-Silo Federated Learning: Experiments

-So far, we saw how training on synthetic samples compares to training on real, local data.
+So far, the discussion focused on the performance difference of training on synthetic samples with respect to training on real local data.
 Then, the next natural question is how training on synthetic samples compares to federated learning, the most prominent privacy-preserving training technique for a machine learning model on distributed data.
 The interesting result is that in most cases SGDE has still an advantage, not only by design in transparency communication costs, but in the final classification performance too.
-We can argue that SGDE performs similarly, or even outperforms the standard FedAvg algorithm~\cite{mcmahan_communication-efficient_2017} in settings with a small number of clients and unbalanced data distributions.
-The result is more evident in the first five rows of Table~\ref{tab:exps_local} and Table~\ref{tab:exps_test}, where we experiment with small tabular datasets and logistic regression as global machine learning model.
+The experiments show that SGDE performs similarly, or even outperforms the standard FedAvg algorithm~\cite{mcmahan_communication-efficient_2017} in settings with a small number of clients and unbalanced data distributions.
+The result is more evident in the first five rows of Table~\ref{tab:exps_local} and Table~\ref{tab:exps_test}, where the experiments involve small tabular datasets and logistic regression as global machine learning model.

-To recap, we showed that SGDE provides a secure way of sharing knowledge embedded in private data by collecting data generators in a single pool and making them publicly accessible.
-With these results, we can argue that SGDE may improve the performance of machine learning tasks of individuals taking part in the generators exchange.
+To recap, the experiments showed that SGDE provides a secure way of sharing knowledge embedded in private data by collecting data generators in a single pool and making them publicly accessible.
+With these results, SGDE has proven capable of improving the performance of machine learning tasks of individuals taking part in the generators exchange.
 Moreover, as SGDE allows the generation of a transparent, local dataset, it eliminates the need to join an iterative model exchange procedure, as in federated learning, alleviating the communication overload.
 Additionally, SGDE is beneficial from the accuracy, fairness, and transparency standpoints with respect to standard FL, while still guaranteeing strong protection for private user data.

 More generally, we advocate for the development of secure technologies based on publicly accessible synthetic data, as we believe individuals cooperation in a secure environment to be the key to increasing value and knowledge in a privacy-compliant manner.